tito-arch/BABC-2/content/post/anywhere-on-earth-in-under-an-hour-spacexs-plan-to-revolutionize-transportation.md

 This is not an article about going back to the moon but teleporting anywhere on Earth in under one hour.
 Generations that will come after us will call us “The Early Man” wondering how we managed to travel around the Earth in 12 hours.

 But before we kick off, I’d like you to meet someone special.
-Someone that I would thank the gods if I met - Gwynne Shotwell.
-Other than Elon Musk, Gwynne is the force that glues SpaceX the outside world does not realize this, and hence we say “Respect”.
+Someone that I would thank God if I met - [Gwynne Shotwell](https://en.wikipedia.org/wiki/Gwynne_Shotwell).
+Other than Elon Musk, Gwynne is the force that glues SpaceX, the outside world does not realize this, and hence we say “Respect”.
 She is the President and COO at SpaceX making critical decisions that Elon hardly visits SpaceX.

 In 2006 the Falcon 1  launched successfully making it the first privately funded rocket to reach orbit.
 The company then redirected its energy to developing Falcon Nine - A bigger version of the Falcon One but with 9 Merlin engines.
 Later Musk would set out to build a larger rocket this was possible but the company was quite limited.
 They needed a rocket that could deliver huge payloads to space and again Gwynne’s move was to fix 3 Falcon 9 rockets to build the Falcon Heavy.
 This allowed the company to deliver large payloads with existing infrastructure as the development of the Big Falcon Rocket (BFR)  continued.